OSSSC-edu/supply-chain.github.io/package-managers.md

 Package managers can be divided into three categories: system-level, deployment-level, and development-level.
 This chapter describes the role of package managers in software development and discusses their relationship with software ecosystems.

+# Outline 📋

+In this chapter, we learn about:
+- The characteristics of [system-level package managers](#system-level-package-managers), [deployment-level package managers](#deployment-level-package-managers), and [development-level package managers](#development-level-package-managers)
+- How package managers handle [software dependencies](#software-dependencies) and their role in software development.
+- The impact of [software ecosystems](#software-ecosystems) in modern software development.
+- [Use cases](#industry-use-cases) for open-source software in the industry

+We also encourage you to explore the links throughout the text, the [do-it-yourself](#diy) tasks, as well as the resources listed in the [references](#references).

 # System-level package managers

 System-level package managers are used to install software on the operating system level.